cf8geek/holidaylight.show/README.md

 ### Information:

 Work has started - if you drive by, you may see blinky lights, but it is not ready yet.
-Two major components have been replaced, with at least one more major component needing to be prepared and replaced.
+One major component has been replaced, with at least one more major component needing to be prepared and replaced.
 Check back later (Mid-October 2025) for more information.
-I have pulled down a bad LED strip and need to get it replaced.
+I have pulled down a bad LED strip (one of the major components).
 I also need to program the new Halloween song for this year.

 # Current status: